 If you decide to take out a cash-out refinance, the total amount of interest you’ll pay could go up because your loan amount has increased.
 Additionally, the cash-out refinance may result in PMI payments if your equity dips below 20%.

-Whether it’s bad to refinance your mortgage multiple times depends on how it will affect your finances and goals.
+Is it bad to refinance your home multiple times?
+The answer depends on how it will affect your finances and goals.
 If you refinance several times — each at lower interest rates — and can easily recoup the costs, then it could be a good idea.
 However, there are many factors at work.